 Aside from the falls themselves, there is a viewing spot on the river bank set back from the road.
-Here, you can get the best views of Wain Wath Force.
+Here, you can get the best views of Wainwath Falls.
 Plus, if the weather’s good you can easily go for a paddle in the water.
 Additionally, the falls have a picturesque backdrop of limestone cliffs making it the perfect place for a lunch spot or sit down on a walk in the Dales.

-Of the waterfalls around Keld, Wain Wath Force is the most popular due to the ease of accessibility.
+Of the various Keld waterfalls such as Kidson Force and East Gill Force, Wain Wath Force is the most popular due to the ease of accessibility.
 However, compared with some of the more popular Yorkshire Dales waterfalls, it is still well off the beaten path.

 You’re most likely to find photographers or walkers enjoying the falls than coach loads of tourists.
 In the summer months, you may find brave souls jumping off the waterfall tops or swimming in the plunge pool.

 Did you know?
 Many waterfalls in the Yorkshire Dales (and the north of England) are called Force or Foss as this was the Old Norse word for waterfall

 Where is Wain Wath Force?